 Wild & Lye is well established estate agency specialising in Residential Sales, Lettings and Property Management.
-We understand that Letting your property, especially for the first time, can be a worrying experience and so our most important consideration is providing you with the best possible service and the right Tenant for your property.
+We understand that letting your property, especially for the first time, can be a daunting experience and so our most important consideration is providing you with the best possible service and the right tenant for your property.

 As a small business we are able to offer a personal and friendly service whilst maintaining a high standard of competence and professionalism.
 Since opening in 1990 we have established a good reputation in Bath and a lot of our business comes from recommendations.